-Weather in Estonia is very seasonal.
+The weather in Estonia is very seasonal.
 The average summer temperature is fairly mild, varying between 16 and 20 degrees Celcius, but can reach up to 30 degrees Celcius.
 Summer in Estonia tends to be very light, with 19 hours of daylight known locally as the "white nights".
 Spring and autumn see frequent light rain so bring an umbrella and a waterproof jacket.
 In winter, the rain turns to snow and the temperature drops below zero, so wrap up warm.
-Weather forecast in Estonia is available at weather.ee.
+The weather forecast in Estonia is available via weather.ee.

 Estonia is a safe country with low crime rates.
-In busy urban areas, as in any country, you should look after your belongings and be aware of pick-pocket thieves.
-Reflectors are required by law to be worn to make pedestrians visible in low-light conditions, so be sure to attach one to your clothes, purse, rucksack and bicycle pedals.
-They come in lots of attractive designs and can be purchased for a few euros in supermarkets and souvenir shops.
+In busy urban areas, as in any country, you should look after your belongings and to be aware of pick-pocket thieves.
+It is required by law for pedestrians to wear a reflector in Estonia due to poor visibility on high traffic roads across the country.
+Reflectors come in lots of attractive designs and can be purchased for a few euros in supermarkets and souvenir shops.

 It is advisable to purchase travel insurance before a trip.
 Residents of Europe should check if their health care provider has a contract with the Estonian Health Insurance Fund.
 If so, you should also obtain a free European Health Insurance Card (EHIC) before leaving.
-The EHIC isn't a substitute for medical and travel insurance, but it entitles you to state provided medical treatment on the same terms as Estonian nationals.
+The EHIC isn't a substitute for medical and travel insurance, but it entitles EU citizens to state-provided medical treatment on the same terms as Estonian nationals.

 Major commercial carriers and hotels in Estonia have all been equipped with accessible entries and facilities.
 However, it’s always good to double-check ahead of time.